-Compare the Cost of Attendance to Narrow Your College List
+Compare the Cost of Attendance to Narrow Your List of Good Colleges

 The cost of college is rising year by year, so it’s incredibly important to keep finances at the forefront of your college search.
 Finding an affordable college fit is ideal.
 But before you write off dream schools with hefty sticker prices, keep in mind that you should focus on your net price estimate.
 A sticker price may be the total advertised cost, but a net price is your personalized estimate of what you’ll actually pay after scholarships and grants are taken into account.
 Colleges offer students financial aid packages to help with the expenses, and can often make attendance more affordable.